I left my Instant Pot in the box for at least 6 months, but not for the reasons everyone else does.

 - Grease the bottom of the Instant Pot container with butter or coconut oil.

-- Soak all but the maple syrup, salt and vanilla overnight in the Instant Pot.
+- Soak all but the maple syrup, and vanilla overnight in the Instant Pot.

 - Don’t forget to close the valve!

-- It will take about 15-20 minutes to get up to pressure, then 20 minutes to cook.
+- It will take about 15-20 minutes to get up to pressure.

 - Stir in the salt, maple syrup, and vanilla and serve with milk.
 (Tip: Put these ingredients next to the IP the night before so you remember!)